wildlava/explore/README.md

   (or there is an error in the adventure files with "OLD VERSION").
   Behavior in Android app has been improved if this (impossible?) case actually happens, but removing this case completely would be preferable.

-* Handle change in fixed objects when alternate room descriptions or custom item descriptions are used.
-An example is the ruby in quartz in "castle": the quartz slab should be a fixed object initially.
-  Other examples are in "haunt".

 ### Resolved questions ###